 Surprisingly, the cause of hangover symptoms is still relatively unknown.
 There have been a number of identified contributing factors, and it’s likely the interplay of many, or all, of these variables that lead to the physical symptoms many people experience.
 Some of these potential causes include: dehydration, electrolyte imbalance, gastrointestinal distress, sleep disturbances, and low blood sugar.
 [1,2]

-Among friends I’m known to be the one miraculously up early after late nights, with workout completed, while my friends are left stuck in bed regretting the previous night’s antics.
-I’m able to do this because I’ve gotten my process down for hangover prevention.
+Among friends, I’m known to be the one miraculously up early after late nights, with workout completed, while my friends are left stuck in bed regretting the previous night’s antics.
+I’m able to do this because I’ve got my process down for hangover prevention.

 Fortunately, my process isn’t much of a secret.
 I’m going to share with you how to master your nights of socializing and drinking so you can have your fun without paying for it the next day.

 One of the primary causes of your hangover symptoms is dehydration.
 This occurs because the alcohol acts as a diuretic, increasing urine production and preventing the production of a hormone that helps the body conserve water.
 Both of which can easily put you in a dehydrated state.

 Luckily, this is also one of the easiest variables to combat.
 Most people go into their night already mildly dehydrated, and once alcohol is introduced this exacerbates their dehydration.
 You can prevent this by purposefully hydrating yourself the day of your social plans.
 During the day before you begin drinking, make sure to drink more water than usual.
 The more hydrated you are before you start drinking, the further you have to fall before dehydration sets in.

 It’s also a good idea to continue regularly consuming water throughout the night in between your alcoholic beverages.

 Step 2: Before You Sleep